-Lachha Rabdi (Rabri) is a popular North Indian dessert made by reducing milk and flavoring it with saffron and rose water (or cardamom).
-Make it in a traditional way using my easy recipe.
+Rabdi (Rabri) is a popular North Indian dessert made by reducing milk and flavoring it with saffron and rose water (or cardamom).
+Make it in a traditional way using my easy recipe (vegetarian, gluten-free).

-If you are looking to make some more homemade Indian sweets recipes, then here are some of my other favorites – Malpua, Shrikhand, Makhane Ki Kheer, Peda, Basundi, Mango Burfi, Gulab Jamun, Balushahi, and Til Mawa Ladoo.
+If you are looking to make some more homemade Indian desserts, then here are some of my other favorites – Bread Halwa, Kesar Elaichi Shrikhand, Makhana Kheer, and Basundi.

-Lachha Rabdi (Rabri) is a traditional North Indian sweet, which is basically evaporated sweet thickened milk.
+Rabdi (Rabri) is a traditional North Indian sweet, which is evaporated sweet, thickened milk.
 It is popularly prepared during festivals and weddings.

-It is called laccha rabdi as the layers of milk fat (malai) get collected on top of the milk as it cooks making lacchas (strings) which are added back to the pan making the reduced milk chunkier (lacchedar).
+It is also called laccha rabdi or lacchedar rabri as the layers of milk fat (malai) get collected on top of the milk as it cooks, making lacchas (strings) which are added back to the pan, making the reduced milk chunky (lacchedar).

-Rabdi is a creamy and thick textured dessert and it comes together in an hour using a few simple pantry ingredients – milk, sugar, saffron, cornstarch, and rose water.
+Rabdi is a creamy, thick-textured dessert that comes together in an hour using simple pantry ingredients – milk, sugar, saffron, cornstarch and rose water.

 To make rabdi, milk is added to a large shallow pan and it is reduced for hours over low flame.
-It gets caramelized and gets a lovely pinkish hue and a very delicate taste from this process.
+It gets caramelized and has a lovely pinkish hue and a delicate taste from this process.

 There are many instant variations of rabdi recipe that you can make.
-You can add condensed milk, ricotta cheese, milk powder, etc to the recipe but trust me that nothing compares to the one that is made by slow cooking the milk.
+You can add condensed milk, ricotta cheese, milk powder, etc., to the recipe, but trust me; nothing compares to the one made by slow-cooking the milk.

-In this post, I am sharing the version I learned from my mom, who is an excellent cook herself.
-I have seen people relishing her homemade rabri and asking her for the recipe all the time.
+In this post, I am sharing the authentic version I learned from my mom, who is an excellent cook.
+I have seen people relish her homemade rabri and always ask her for the recipe.

-My recipe serves 4 but you can easily double or triple it.
-Keep in consideration that the cooking time with increase if the recipe is scaled.
+My recipe serves 4, but you can easily double or triple it.
+Consider that the cooking time will increase if the recipe is scaled.

 Ingredients

-This Indian dessert needs just 5 ingredients – milk, sugar, rose water, cornstarch, and saffron.
+This Indian dessert needs just 5 main ingredients – whole milk (full fat milk), granulated white sugar, rose water, cornstarch, and saffron.
+You will get all these at an Indian grocery store.

-Buffalo milk is the best to make rabdi as its fat content is high compared to cow’s milk.
-But if it’s not available, then you can use cow’s milk too.
+Full fat buffalo milk is the best to make rabdi as its fat content is higher than cow’s milk.
+But if it’s unavailable, you can use cow’s milk too.

-Opt for high-quality saffron, which will add a beautiful yellow tinge along with subtle flavor to the rabdi.
+Opt for high-quality saffron; it gives a beautiful yellow tinge and subtle flavor to the rabdi.

-Do not miss my secret ingredient – rose water, which will instantly change the taste game of your rabri.
+Do not miss my secret ingredient – rose water, which will instantly change the taste game of your delicious rabdi.

 Traditionally cornstarch is not added while making lachcha rabdi.
-However, to reduce the cooking time a bit, I learned this technique from a local sweetshop to add a little cornflour slurry to the milk once it is reduced to almost half.
-Trust me you will not figure out any difference in taste and the cooking time will be reduced to almost half.
+However, to reduce the cooking time, I learned this technique from a local sweetshop to add a little cornflour slurry to the milk once it is reduced to almost half.
+Trust me, you will not figure out any difference in taste, and the cooking time will be reduced to almost half.

-You can also add a teaspoon of ground cardamom powder to this recipe.
+You can also add a teaspoon of ground cardamom powder to flavor this easy rabri recipe.

-Add 1 liter whole milk to a wide heavy bottom nonstick pan and bring it to a boil over medium-high heat, stirring frequently to avoid any scorching at the bottom of the pan.
+Add 1-liter whole milk (full fat milk) to a wide non-stick heavy bottom pot and boil over medium-high heat, frequently stirring, to avoid scorching at the bottom of the pan.

 Note – Try to use a wide pan for fastening the cooking process.